MOdiaa2003/sql-data-warehouse-project/README.md

 # Data Warehouse & Analytics Project

 Welcome to the **Data Warehouse & Analytics Project** repository!
-This project showcases a comprehensive data warehousing and analytics solution, from ingestion of raw data to delivering actionable insights.
-By following industry best practices, this repository highlights modern techniques in **Data Engineering**, **Data Modeling**, and **Data Analytics**.
+This project showcases a comprehensive data warehousing and analytics solution—from raw data ingestion to delivering actionable insights.
+The project is built using modern data engineering practices and follows the Medallion Architecture (Bronze, Silver, Gold) to ensure clean, reliable data for business intelligence.

 ---